 - Abnormal biting habits, such as teeth grinding

-A cracked tooth is an incomplete fracture from the crown of the tooth, often extending down the middle.
+3. Cracked Tooth: A cracked tooth is when a crack extends from the crown of the tooth toward the root, though the tooth is not split into pieces.
 This fracture is more extensive than a fractured cusp and, therefore, more likely to affect the nerve of the tooth.
-Penn Dental Medicine offers several possible causes for a cracked tooth, including:
+There are several possible causes for a cracked tooth, including:

 - Teeth grinding